temporalio/cli/docs/cmd-options/search-attribute.md

 	- cli
 ---

  Set Search Attribute on a schedule.
 Format: key=value.
-Use valid JSON formats for value
+Use valid JSON formats for value.